malerba423/transition-git-demo/README.md

    }
    ```

-   > `compare-dev` function that compares current contents of DEV server to master branch
+   > `compare-dev` function that compares current contents of DEV server to a given branch. if no branch is supplied it defaults to master

    ```
    function compare-dev () {